afshinamighi/Courses/misc/uml_uc.md

 ### Proposal: PyGrade

-PyGrade, a programming assignment grading system, offers streamlined functionalities for both students and teachers.
+**Idea:** PyGrade, a programming assignment grading system, offers streamlined functionalities for both students and teachers.
 Students can submit their Python programming assignments through the platform, receive timely feedback on their code, and access graded results.
 The system allows students to view detailed comments from teachers, aiding in understanding and improving their coding skills.
 On the teacher's end, PyGrade simplifies the grading process by providing an intuitive interface for reviewing and evaluating student submissions.
 Teachers can assign grades, offer constructive feedback, and communicate with students regarding their performance.
 Additionally, PyGrade supports the management of assignment deadlines, helping teachers efficiently organize and administer programming assessments.
 Overall, PyGrade enhances the grading experience for both students and teachers, fostering effective communication and improving the learning outcomes of programming courses.

 **Activity** Let's without having any knowledge and exprience of Use Case diagrams, sketch the interactions between PyGrade and its environment.
 More likely, the sketch will be similar to the picture below.
-Specify and write down three main functionality of PyGrade.
+Specify and write down three main functionalities of PyGrade.

 ![Alt text](./ws_uc_imgs/ws_uc_sketch.png "A sketch of PyGrade")